 Dual Diagnosis / Co-Occurring Treatment in Washington State

-Often individuals find themselves suffering from substance abuse in addition to mental illness.
+Sadly, many individuals find themselves suffering from substance abuse in addition to mental illness.
 Treating both the addiction and the mental health disorder at the same time increases the chance for a healthy and productive life that is substance-free.
-Treating both illnesses is a vital part of the path of recovery.
+Treating both illnesses is a vital part of the path of recovery and supports physical health.
 Dual diagnosis treatment is available for anyone seeking assistance in managing addiction along with a mental health disorder.
 If you or a loved one is struggling to manage addiction, here at Free by the Sea, we have treatment options that can make the struggle easier.

 We are located in the State of Washington, serving the Nation, based in the Pacific Northwest.

 What is Dual Diagnosis Treatment?

 Dual diagnosis occurs when an addiction to drugs or alcohol is accompanied by a mental health condition or emotional disorder, as some mental and emotional disorders can hinder a successful recovery from drug or alcohol addiction.
 So, seeking help for the disorder is vital to the person for overcoming substance use disorders.
 When it comes to substance abuse issues, we use support groups to aid in treating co-occurring disorders at our dual diagnosis treatment centers in Washington State.